Yate: Buses

 Bus services within the Yate area are mainly provided by First West of England.
 Other operators who provide bus services to/from Yate include Coachstyle, Eurocoaches and Stagecoach West.

 Regular bus services link Yate with Bristol city centre.
 There are also buses from Yate running to Bath, Cribbs Causeway, Malmesbury, Tetbury and Westonbirt Arboretum.
 Additionally, buses link Yate to a number of other towns/villages within South Gloucestershire and west Wiltshire including Acton Turville, Badminton, Charfield, Chipping Sodbury, Downend, Emersons Green, Filton, Fishponds, Frenchay, Iron Acton, Kingswood, Luckington, Pucklechurch, Mangotsfield, Old Sodbury, Sherston, Staple Hill, Thornbury, Tormarton, Westerleigh, Wick, Winterbourne and Wotton-under-Edge.

+Yate is also served by the WESTlink on-demand bus, available to the public Monday-Saturday.

 Buses in Yate pick up and set down at Yate Bus Station which is at Yate Shopping Centre.
 A number of bus services also pass Yate railway station.
 Yate Park and Ride is located at the western edge of the town and has services to the town centre and to Bristol.